apache/flink/docs/content/docs/connectors/datastream/filesystem.md

   An example is the {{< javadoc file="org/apache/flink/connector/file/sink/compactor/RecordWiseFileCompactor.html" name="RecordWiseFileCompactor">}} that reads records from the source files and then writes them with the `CompactingFileWriter`.
 Users need to specify how to read records from the source files.

 {{< hint info >}}
+**Important Note 1** Once the compaction is enabled, you must explicitly call `disableCompact` when building the `FileSink` if you want to disable compaction.

-**Important** Once the compaction is enabled, the written files need to wait for longer time before they get visible.
+**Important Note 2** When the compaction is enabled, the written files need to wait for longer time before they get visible.
 {{< /hint >}}

 ### Important Considerations